Will you be better off leaving Sydney?

 Unless you’re willing to have a million-dollar plus mortgage, the Sydney property market might be out of reach.
 Rents are the highest in the nation and many families feel they are priced out of the market.

 Concurrently, the first generation to take advantage of the flexibility of working from home are Millenials — the same generation that’s been effectively locked out of the housing market.
 Now of an age where they’re having children, they’re looking for more bedrooms.
 They can either buy in the suburbs, or pay less and take advantage of working from home by moving out of the city.

 Many of the people we interviewed who had left chose areas close to Sydney such as Newcastle and love it.
 Sheree Myers said:

-“My husband and I moved from Sydney (Lane Cove North) in February this year.
+“My family and I moved from Sydney (Lane Cove North) in February this year.
 We now live in Warners Bay in Newcastle and we’re in the best financial position we’ve ever been in.
 We left for lifestyle.
 To live close to both a business hub and the beach, in an area where we could afford to buy property.”

 The people that we spoke to who have left Sydney all commented on the commute, or lack thereof, in the places they moved to.
-Katerina said:
+Katerina Phillips said:

 Work life balance

 Melissa Gole, became exhausted getting up at 6am and not getting home until 6pm.
 She moved to Port Stephens for a change in lifestyle and greater life balance.

 Work life balance is often thought of as a myth by those of us living in cities such as Sydney.
 Those who we interviewed about leaving Sydney highlighted the flexibility their new locations offered.
 By having shorter commutes, very small or no mortgages, similar wages and lower expenses, they have more of what they want in life.
 Spending time with family, enjoying hobbies, doing more exercise and having an overall healthier lifestyle were all benefits for those who left.